 - Menstrual Cycle in Women

-Any harm done to Indra would have led to series of drought and decimation of species, beings.
+Any harm done to Indra would have led to series of droughts and decimation of species, beings.
 As explained before, Indra was the God of wars, storms, and the heavens.
 So the distribution of sin among pious beings was done for the prosperity and continuum of the mankind and species.